DIDSR/calzone/paper/paper.md

 `calzone` provides functions to compute various calibration metrics.
 The `CalibrationMetrics()` class allows the user to compute the calibration metrics in a more convenient way.
 The following are metrics that are currently supported in `calzone`:

 ### Expected Calibration Error (ECE) and Maximum Calibration Error (MCE)
 Expected Calibration Error (ECE), Maximum Calibration Error (MCE) and other binning-based methods [@guo_calibration;@Naeini_ece] aim to measure the average deviation between predicted probability and true probability.
 We provide the option to use equal-width binning or equal-count binning, labeled as ECE-H and ECE-C respectively.
 Users can also choose to compute the metrics for the class-of-interest or the top-class.
 In the case of class-of-interest, `calzone` will evaluate the calibration of a one-vs-rest classification problem.
-The following snipped demonstrates how these metrics are calculated in our package:
+The following snippet demonstrates how these metrics are calculated in our package:

 ```python
 from calzone.metrics import calculate_ece_mce